Bending the Fates

 Back in 2014, we released what we though might be a funny gag with our April Fools’ Dice.
 I was super surprised when one of our customers came up with a legitimate way to use them in a game.
 His solution was elegantly simple, when a player sets up a situation that is beneficial to him, he gets to roll the d20 with 2 #20s.
 But, if the situation is looking bleak for the player, he’d roll the d20 with 2 #1’s.
 This could even be used to expand D&D next’s Advantage & Disadvantage system for even more flexibility.

 To aid our intrepid hero, we bundled 3 fate bending dice in this set.
-The first among them, being the Bloodwood d20 of ill fortune which we shall call the d20- as it has no #20 on the die.
-Instead it sports two #1’s.
-Second in the set is a d20 of standard fair crafted from a random exotic wood.
-The last in the set has been smiled upon by Fortuna herself, a d20+ crafted from The Tree of Life and engraved with twin #20’s.
-All thee dice will come in a compartmentalized laser cut box.
+The first among them, the Bloodwood d20 of ill fortune, we have dubbed the “d20-“.
+It has no #20 on the die; instead it sports two #1’s.
+Second in the set is a d20 of standard fair crafted from Maple.
+The last in the set has been smiled upon by Fortuna herself, a d20+ crafted from Argentine Lignum Vitae and engraved with twin #20’s.
+All three dice will come in a round steel tin.